dapr/quickstarts/resiliency/service-to-service-resiliency.md

-# Dapr Service Invocation Resiliency
+# Dapr Resiliency: Service Invoke

 In this QuickStart, you will run two microservice applications.
 One microservice (`checkout`) will continuously make Dapr service invocation requests to the other microservice (`order-processor`).
 When requests begin to fail, Dapr resiliency policies are applied.